casdoor/casdoor-website/docs/how-to-connect/oauth.md

 ### Client Credentials Grant

-You can also use Client Credentials Grant when your application does not have a frontend.
+Use Client Credentials Grant when the application has no frontend.

-First, you need to make sure you have Client Credentials Grant enabled and send a POST request to `https://<CASDOOR_HOST>/api/login/oauth/access_token`:
+Enable **Client Credentials Grant** on the application and send a POST request to `https://<CASDOOR_HOST>/api/login/oauth/access_token`:

 ```json
 {